SergeyMalyshevsky/Detection/README.md

 ### Usage

+Open your browser and go to address http://localhost:5000/.
 Download image you want to detect objects from.
 Check that it is your image.
 Run detection proccess by pushing button.

 ## Built With